ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 Compilation:

-- list and spec plugins are needed if tests are enabled.
-  So if ENABLE_TESTING is checked, a storage, a resolver, the list and the spec plugin is needed.

 - We resolved undefined behavior in polymorphic classes that contained virtual functions, by explicitly adding a virtual destructor. thanks to René Schwaiger